Female Active-Duty Personnel: Guidance and Plans Needed for Recruitment and Retention Efforts

 Open

 DOD concurred with this recommendation.
-In April 2022, the Department of the Air Force provided an update on its efforts to address this recommendation which recognized the value of having a master plan to guide and monitor female active-duty servicemember recruitment and retention and highlighted its efforts to develop an Air Force Diversity and Inclusion Strategic Plan, among other initiatives, as part of its ongoing work.
-The Air Force further stated, however, that its forthcoming Diversity, Equity, Inclusion, and Accessibility (DEIA) Strategy entails a more holistic framework with regard to DEIA endeavors, rather than focusing specifically on females.
-However, as of early April 2022, the Department of the Air Force has not provided documentation sufficient to close this recommendation as implemented.
-In order to fully implement this recommendation, the Department of the Air Force will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty servicemembers and provide documentation, such as copies of any issued guidance documents, to support any actions the Air Force identifies as having taken.
-We will continue to monitor the Air Force's efforts to address this recommendation and will update the status as more information, including the forthcoming plan, becomes available.
+In January 2023, the Department of the Air Force provided a status update on its efforts to address this recommendation which recognized the value of having a master plan to guide and monitor female active-duty service member recruitment and retention and highlighted its efforts to develop a diversity and inclusion strategic plan, among other initiatives, as part of its ongoing efforts to pursue diversity, including women.
+The Department of the Air Force further stated, however, that its forthcoming Diversity, Equity, Inclusion, and Accessibility (DEIA) 2022-2027 Strategy entails a more holistic framework with regard to DEIA endeavors, rather than focusing specifically on females.
+Subsequently, in June 2023, the Department of the Air Force provided an update on its efforts, including an estimated completion date of July 2023 for the forthcoming Strategy, which remained in coordination.
+At that time, the Air Force also provided an estimate of September 2023 for completion of its 5-year strategic sub-plan, which would include, among other things, female recruiting and retention goals and objectives.
+As such, as of June 2023, the Department of the Air Force has not provided documentation sufficient to close this recommendation as implemented.
+In order to fully implement this recommendation, the Department of the Air Force will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty service members and provide documentation, such as copies of any issued guidance documents, to support any actions the Air Force identifies as having taken.
+We will continue to monitor the Air Force's efforts to address this recommendation and will update the status as more information, including the forthcoming plan and sub-plan, become available.

 Full Report